TangoJ-Labs/example-grpc/README.md

 Client
 >`go run client/main.go`

-The client terminal should run the program (and complete), and output "New counter value: 2" The server terminal should output "Counter value: 1"
+The client terminal should run the program (and complete), and output "New counter value: {input int + 1}" The server terminal should output "Counter value: {input int}"